 Nevertheless, a beautifully produced print does seem to display this mysterious luminous quality which I feel is central, at least historically, to the nature of the fine-art print tradition.

 Producing a Luminous Black and White Darkroom Print

 Back in the day the search for a luminous print would involve the following:

-- Optimal exposure of the print to ensure highlights print correctly
+Optimal exposure of the print to ensure well separated mid tones and highlights.

 Appreciating Luminosity in a Black and White Print